 The Financial Impact of Non-Compliance On Businesses

-Some companies think that compliance is just a “nice to have” checkbox on an audit sheet that is not important for your business to worry about.
 However, the impact of non-compliance on businesses is tremendous.
 Compliance, like a good cybersecurity solution, is one of the most critical aspects of your business.
 Failing to consider compliance regulations, both on-premises and in the cloud, can turn out very costly.
-How so?

 The impact of non-compliance on businesses and the cost of non-compliance